arkadianriver/dita-resume/README.md

 - Specializes new resume elements from the base topic type.
 - Implements a custom XSL-FO `pdf2` transform type called _resume_.
-- **Bonus:** Makes use of the _ditavalref_ map element to build the separate resumes in one run.
-  (A working POC, but perhaps not ideal, since they need to be split into separate documents again in post-processing.)
-  @TODO:
-  Will most likely remove this and have three separate builds.
-  - Return the page-sequences in `cfg/fo/xsl/structure.xsl`
-    back to the original top level rather than the current specialized heading-one level.
-  - Remove post-processing `pdftk` file splitting from `run.sh`, and remove its installation from the GitHub workflow.

 ## Features